kb100/youtubed/README.md

 # BUGS

-Report bugs and suggests at the [issues](https://github.com/kb100/youtubed/issues) page.
+Report bugs and suggestions at the [issues](https://github.com/kb100/youtubed/issues) page.
-Try running `youtubed` with the `--run-in-foreground` flag for some helpful output.
+Try running youtubed with the `--run-in-foreground` flag for some helpful output, and be sure to include this output when reporting a bug.
 Fixes and other contributions are welcome.